-- In accidents with multiple victims, the insurance money available under the at-fault driver(s) policy limits may not be enough to fully compensate each claimant.
+- In Georgia car accidents with multiple victims, the insurance money available under the at-fault driver(s) policy limits may sometimes not be enough to fully compensate each claimant.

-per accident, so the parties in the settlement negotiations must try to reach an agreement about
+To make matters more challenging, Georgia auto insurance liability policies have limits, both per person and per accident.
+Often this requires that the parties in the settlement negotiations must try to reach an agreement about

 What Funds Are Available to Compensate Victims?